oils-for-unix/oils/doc/ref/chap-osh-assign.md

   specified by `<key>`.
 If the corresponding element does not exist, it simply assigns `<value>` to a new element associated with `<key>`.
 The `<value>` is not subject to word splitting and pathname expansions.
 - `<value>` ...
-If the word does not have the above two forms, it is considered a normal word.
+If the item does not have the above two forms, it is considered a normal word.
 In this case, this assigns `<value>` to the *next* element, where the next element is determined by the LHS.
 Unlike the previous two forms, the `<value>` is subject to word splitting and pathname expansions as